SFTtech/openage/doc/media/terrain.md

 patternmasks.dat format
 -----------------------

-No idea what this data is for, also the format's not verified yet. filesize = 164000 bytes = 2^5 * 5^3 * 41 bytes
+No idea what this data is for, also the format is not verified yet. filesize = 164000 bytes = 2^5 * 5^3 * 41 bytes

 164000 bytes / 16 = 10250 bytes